timdecode/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

- I'm a computer scientist bringing the hidden world of molecular biology to life.
+I'm a computer scientist bringing the world of molecular biology to life.
+I build technologies to immersive users in biological worlds.
+I'm an expert in computer graphics, agent-based modelling, virtual reality and game engine architecture.
+My PhD at the University of Calgary (2019) was about painting living 3D biomolecule landscapes in virtual reality.

+I take pictures, brew beer, play computer games, and hike.